 Based on my observations, anecdotal though they may be, the stewards and governors I’ve worked with seem to be the happiest in their post-career lives.
 They were able to move on, for the most part gracefully, and find freedom, satisfaction, and enjoyment after they left their organizations.
 My experience with happy monarchs is somewhat limited because of the nature of my work.
 Often our work with monarchs involved organizations that were heading for a difficult transition, which obviously skews my experience to the negative.
 Yet, I am certain that there are monarchs out there who continue to enjoy their work and whose boards are happy with their performance.

 Ambassadors — those who maintain a formal role with the organization — can be a mixed bag in the nonprofit world because of the possibility of overshadowing the successor.
 Due to differences in board dynamics, nonprofit CEOs SHOULD NOT follow the corporate model and join the board of directors.
 Likewise, assuming a formal staff role within the organization can be similarly problematic.
 Externally officed “emeritus” or advisory roles seem to work slightly better.
 But, these are rules of thumb based on experience, and individual results may vary.
 There are very few absolutes when it comes to leadership succession.
-The real test of any kind of ongoing relationship is that in order for it to work at all, it has to work for your successor first.
+The real test of any kind of ongoing relationship is that for it to work at all, it has to work for your successor first.
 If you do have an ongoing role, make sure there are plenty of check-in points, and if it’s not working out for your successor, then you, the departing leader, MUST take responsibility.
 Depart gracefully.

 Can we shift departure styles?